radiocosmology/alpenhorn/doc/demo.rst

    cd /data
    mkdir -p 2025/02/21
    touch 2025/02/21/.meta.txt.lock
-   echo "This is the first acquistion in the alpenhorn demo" > 2025/02/21/meta.txt
+   echo "This is the first acquisition in the alpenhorn demo" > 2025/02/21/meta.txt

 .. hint::